akbarq/Red-Team-Operations/README.md

 * Requests

 # Description
-Bad cookie exfiltrates data via base64 encoded HTTP cookies.
+Badcookie exfiltrates data via base64 encoded HTTP cookies.

 # Some use cases
 * The script can be used for testing the effectiveness of data loss prevention systems.